Jim Baird (politician): 2018

 Baird ran for Indiana's 4th congressional district in 2018.
 The seat was vacated by Todd Rokita in his unsuccessful run for U.S. Senate.
 Baird won the May 8 Republican primary and the November 6 general election.

 2020

 Baird was reelected in 2020 with 66.6% of the vote.

 2022

 Baird was reelected in 2022 with 68.2% of the vote.

 Tenure

 Baird was the second-oldest member of the 116th Congress freshman class, after Democrat Donna Shalala, who was born in 1941.

-In December 2020, Baird was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.
+Baird is one of three deployed Vietnam War veterans currently serving in the House, the others being Jack Bergman and Mike Thompson.

+Baird voted to provide Israel with support following 2023 Hamas attack on Israel.

+Baird was ranked the Republican Member of Congress with highest turnover of 2023—second most over all in the House—per LegiStorm's Worst Bosses Index, at three times the House average.